 Excavations of ancient sites have produced evidence of settlement in Palestine, from the Mesolithic and Neolithic periods of the Stone Age.
-The Mesolithic Natufian culture, the oldest known in the region, endured from about 12,000 to 8000 BC.
+The Mesolithic Natural culture, the oldest known in the region, endured from about 12,000 to 8000 BC.
 The oldest remains of village life, from about 7000 BC, has been found at Jericho.

-Around 3500 BC a Semitic migration followed the western coast of the Arabian Peninsula leading northward and forking at the Sinaitic Peninsula to the fertile valley of the Nile, planted itself on top of the earlier Hametic population of Egypt and the amalgamation produced the Egyptians of the history.
+Around 3500 BC a Semitic migration followed the western coast of the Arabian Peninsula leading northward and forking at the Sinaitic Peninsula to the fertile valley of the planted itself on top of the earlier Hametic population of Egypt and the amalgamation produced the Egyptians of the history.

-At about the same time a parallel migration followed the eastern route northward and struck root in the Tigro-Euphrates valley, already populated by a highly civilised community, the Sumereans.
-The Semites entered the valley as barbarian nomads, but learned from Sumereans, the originators of the Euphrates civilisation, how to build and live in homes, how to irrigate the land and above all how to write.
+At about the same time a parallel migration followed the eastern route northward and struck root in the Tigro-Euphrates valley, already populated by a highly civilised community, sumereans.
+The Semites entered the valley as barbarian nomads, but learned from sumereans, the originators of the Euphrates civilisation, how to build and live in homes, how migate the land and above all how to write.
 The Sumereans were non-Semitic people.
-The admixture of the two races here gave us the Babylonians, who shared with the Egyptians the honour of lying down the fundamentals of the Arabs cultural heritage.1
+The admixture of the two races here gave us the Babylonians, who shared with the Egyptians the honour of lying down the fundamentals of the Arabs cultural heritage.
+1

-1. Philip K. Hitti, History of The Arabs, p.
+Philip K. Hitti, History of The Arabs, p.
 10.

-About the middle of the third millennium BC another Semitic migration brought the Amorites into the Fertile Crescent.
-The component elements of the Amorites included the Canaanites (who occupied western Syria and Palestine after 2500 BC), and the coastal people called Phoenicians by the Greeks.
-These Phoenicians were the first people to popularise an exclusively alphabetic system of writing, comprising twenty-two signs.
+About the middle of the third millennium BC another Semitic migration brought the the Fertile Crescent.
+The component elements of the Amorites included the who occupied western Syria and Palestine after 2500 BC), and the coastal people micians by the Greeks.
+These Phoenicians were the first people to popularise an alphabetic system of writing, comprising twenty-two signs.

-About 1468 BC, Thutmose III of Egypt gained control of Palestine at the Battle of Meggido.
-Meggido has been a stronghold since before 3000 BC and controlled the coastal route from Asia to Africa.
+Meggido has been a stronghold since before 3000 BC and controlled the coastal

-The Philistines, a part of the so-called Sea Peoples, who gave their name to the entire region, failed to occupy Palestine and were stopped by the Egyptians about 1200 BC (the victory was recorded by Ramses III), but they won victory over the Canaanites and established a strong confederation of five city-states: Gaza, Ashdod, Ashkelon, Gath and Ekron on the coast.
-King David defeated the Philistines later, and they almost disappeared about 900-800 BC.2
+The Philistines, a part of the so-called Sea Peoples, who gave their name to the entire failed to occupy Palestine and were stopped by the Egyptians about 1200 BC (the was recorded by Ramses III), but they won victory over the Canaanites and strong confederation of five city-states: Gaza, Ashdod, Ashkelon, Gath and Ekron on the coast.
+King David defeated the Philistines later, and they almost disappeared 900-800 BC.2 and the land east of it, the divine covenant was made.
+Moses married an Arabian the daughter of a Midianite priest, a worshipper of Jehovah who instructed Moses in cult (system of religious worship, devotion of a person, especially a single god).

-During 1500-1200 BC, the Hebrews made their way into southern Syria, Palestine, and the Aramaeans (Syrians) into the North particularly Coele-Syria (Al-Biq'a).
-The Hebrews before any other people, revealed to the world the clear idea of one God, and their monotheism became the origin of Christian and Moslem belief.
+During 1500-1200 BC, the Hebrews made their way into southern Syria, Palestine, the Aramaeans (Syrians) into the North particularly Coele-Syria (Al-Biq'a).
+The Hebrews any other people, revealed to the world the clear idea of one God, and their month became the origin of Christian and Moslem belief.

-On their way to Palestine from Egypt about 1225 BC, the Hebrews (Rachel) tribes -12 tribes - sojourned about forty years in Sinai and Nufud.
-In Midian, the southern part of Sinai and the land east of it, the divine covenant was made.
-Moses married an Arabian woman, the daughter of a Midianite priest, a worshipper of Jehovah who instructed Moses in the new cult (system of religious worship, devotion of a person, especially a single god).
+On their way to Palestine from Egypt about 1225 BC, the Hebrews (Rachel) tribes sojourned about forty years in Sinai and Nufud.
+In Midian, the southern part of spread more widely throughout the world of Arabic Islam.
+In the Maghrib a part of the peasantry had been converted to Judaism before the coming of Islam, were still Jewish rural communities, as there were in Yemen and parts of the Fertile

-^{2.} Ribhi Halloum, Palestine Through Documents, p.118.
+2 Ribhi Halloum, Palestine Through Documents, p.118.

-Yahoo (Yahweh or Jehovah) was apparently a Midianite or North Arabian tribe deity.
-He was a mountain god, simple and austere.
-The Hebrews entered Palestine as nomads, the heritage of their tribal life from desert ancestors continued to be well marked long after they had settled among, and they became civilised by the native Canaanites.3
+Manual Midianite or North Arabian tribe deity.
+He mountain god, simple and austere.
+The Hebrews entered Palestine as nomads, the their tribal life from desert ancestors continued to be well marked long after they among, and they became civilised by the native Canaanites.3